advait1226/WeMeet/README.md

-# WeChat
+# WeMeet

-WeChat is a real-time audio and video communication application with additional features such as chatting, collaborative whiteboard, screen sharing, and file sharing.
-This GitHub repository contains the source code for the WeChat application, which is built using webRTC technology.
+WeMeet is a real-time audio and video communication application with additional features such as chatting, collaborative whiteboard, screen sharing, and file sharing.
+This GitHub repository contains the source code for the WeMeet application, which is built using webRTC technology.

 ## Features